open-mmlab/mmsegmentation/README.md

 ## Introduction

-MMSegmentation is an open source object semantic segmentation toolbox based on PyTorch.
+MMSegmentation is an open source semantic segmentation toolbox based on PyTorch.
-It is a part of the OpenMMLab project developed by [Multimedia Laboratory, CUHK](http://mmlab.ie.cuhk.edu.hk/).
+It is a part of the OpenMMLab project.

 The master branch works with **PyTorch 1.3 to 1.5**.